Gaushikmr/JPMorgan-Chase-Virtual-Internship/README.md

 If you don't have pip yet, you can install it from: https://pip.pypa.io/en/stable/installing/

-To start the example client, run:
+To start the example client, Run:

 	python client3.py